A portable air conditioner is a must have for anyone enjoying life on the road during a heat wave or traveling through the scorching summers.

 Extra Features: Dual-hose system cools rooms much faster than single hosed units

 Installation: Fairly easy installation, but dual hose system requires a large window

 Air Filtration: Washable pre-filter and activated carbon filter

 Cooling Modes: 3 operating modes, including pure air conditioning, fan, or dehumidifier only

 This unit is extremely powerful for a portable air conditioner.
 The dual hose format and powerful motor combine to cool rooms much faster than a conventional single-hosed unit.
 If you have a larger RV, the 14,000 BTU cooling capacity will come in handy.
 We also really liked the carbon-activated filter, which ensures any dust and debris inside your RV is removed from the air.
-Those who need a powerful unit will be impressed; however, it is worth noting that it is a fairly loud air conditioner, especially when it is on its highest setting.
+Those who need a powerful unit will be impressed, it's worth noting that it is a fairly loud air conditioner, especially on its highest setting.

 For those with large RVs or who want a powerful unit that will cool the interior of their RV quickly, this portable unit from Whynter is an excellent choice.
 Just keep in mind that it runs fairly loud and requires a larger window than some of the less powerful options out there.